sigp/lighthouse/book/src/help_general.md

           Path to directory containing eth2_testnet specs.
 Defaults to a hard-coded Lighthouse testnet.
 Only effective if there is no existing database.
-      --terminal-block-hash-epoch-override <EPOCH>
-          Used to coordinate manual overrides to the TERMINAL_BLOCK_HASH_ACTIVATION_EPOCH parameter.
-This flag should only
-          be used if the user has a clear understanding that the broad Ethereum community has elected to override the terminal PoW block.
-Incorrect use of this flag will cause your node to experience a consensus failure.
-Be extremely careful with this flag.
-      --terminal-block-hash-override <TERMINAL_BLOCK_HASH>
-          Used to coordinate manual overrides to the TERMINAL_BLOCK_HASH parameter.
-This flag should only be used if the user has a clear understanding that the broad Ethereum community has elected to override the terminal PoW block.
-Incorrect use of this flag will cause your node to experience a consensus failure.
-Be extremely careful with this flag.
-      --terminal-total-difficulty-override <INTEGER>
-          Used to coordinate manual overrides to the TERMINAL_TOTAL_DIFFICULTY parameter.
-Accepts a 256-bit decimal integer (not a hex value).
-This flag should only be used if the user has a clear understanding that the broad Ethereum community has elected to override the terminal difficulty.
-Incorrect use of this flag will cause your node to experience a consensus failure.
-Be extremely careful with this flag.
   -V, --version
           Print version